-- Assessment through teaching to identify the areas of need in consultation with the learner. - Clear and simple instructions, breaking down longer instructions and giving one at a time. - Visual timetable. - Visual cues and prompts. - Social Stories^{TM.} - Give time before response is needed. - Pre-teaching e.g. provision of a teacher or TA (overseen by a teacher) to help prepare the learner for the new topic. - Shared next steps so they know what to expect. - Differentiated resource teach the curriculum appropriate to the child, not their chronological age. - Small group and individual support. - Plan opportunities for success and celebrate those successes.
+- Assessment through teaching to identify the areas of need in consultation with the learner

+- Clear and simple instructions, breaking down longer instructions and giving one at a time.

+- · Visual timetable.

+- Visual cues and prompts.

+- Social Stories^{TM.}

+- Give time before response is needed.

+- Pre-teaching e.g. provision of a TA to help prepare the learner for the new topic.

+- Shared next steps so they know what to expect.

+- Differentiated resource teach the curriculum appropriate to the child, not their chronological age.

+- Small group and individual support.

+- Plan opportunities for success.